 In addition to eating a wholesome diet, taking a high quality probiotic can greatly improve digestive function.
-Try looking for a multistrain probiotic with at least 10 billion CFUs per capsule.
+Try looking for a multistrain probiotic with at least 10 billion CFUs per capsule, like this one.
 Ensuring a healthy gut microbiome is essential to our digestive health, and heavily impacts our nervous and immune systems as well.
 Prebiotics provide food in the gut, particularly in the colon, for these beneficial flora.
 Prebiotic herbs include Marshmallow root, Chicory root, Burdock root, and Dandelion root.
 These roots are often made into an herbal tea or powdered and added to smoothies or oatmeal.
 Burdock root can also be sliced and added into homemade soups or kimchi.
 There are also probiotics that are designed with prebiotics already included, sometimes known as 'synbiotics'.

 Bitters are essential in every home apothecary as they promote optimal digestion and assimilation of our food.
 When our taste buds sense bitter compounds, they immediately send a message to the central nervous system, which then sends a message to the digestive system saying food is on the way!
 The stomach, liver, pancreas, and duodenum all begin working to release digestive enzymes and juices that will adequately break down food and transport nutrients throughout the body.
 Bitters especially aid the liver to detoxify and eliminate excess hormones, toxins, and metabolic byproducts through the bile.